How to setup GigE cameras with Swing Catalyst

 - Configure the network card to accept "Jumbo Frames (9K)"

-- Set Interrupt moderation to Disabled unless moderation rate Extreme is an option.
+- Set Interrupt moderation to Disabled unless moderation rate Extreme or High are available options.

 - Disable all network modules on the network card except the respective filter driver and IPV4.